-Blackbridge Community and Sports Hub
+What is at the Blackbridge Community and Sports Hub?

-What will be at the Blackbridge Community and Sports Hub?
+How can I join the Blackbridge Community and Sports Hub?

 The development of the Blackbridge Community and Sports Hub project has for a long time been led by people drawn from local sports clubs and community development charities.
 Last year the group decided to form the Blackbridge Charitable Community Benefit Society (Blackbridge CCBS), which was established for the benefit of the community rather than solely for its members.